maksim-shlapak/widget-api/interfaces/playeradaptor.controlsdescriptortransitions.md

 **● hideTiming**: *`string`*

-Set the css timming for controls show.
+Set the css timming for controls hide.
 Default: '0s linear'

 ___
 <a id="showtiming"></a>